 By Steve Kazella, T-Mobile Cell Tower Lease Genius.

-Did 2017 have you worried sick over the future viability of our T-Mobile lease rental income if they merged with Sprint?
+Did 2017 have you worried sick over the future viability of your T-Mobile lease rental income if they merged with Sprint?
 Fortunately in 2018 the T-Mobile Sprint proposed merger is dead and buried as it was derailed by pressure from the Trump Administration, and it looks like the carrier will continue to be busy building out it's cellular network on rooftops in major metropolitan areas and with new towers nationwide.
 Landlords... looks like your T-Mobile lease is safe for now.
-President Trump is a capitalist who promotes competition.
+The Trump administration promotes competition.
 Mark my words.

 Have you been approached about a T-Mobile Cell Site Lease on your